MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 2. Configure the include and library directory paths in your project settings.
 These directories were established as part of the [MIP SDK setup and configuration](setup-configure-mip.md#configure-your-client-workstation) prerequisite:
    - In the **Solution Explorer**, right click on the project node, and select **Properties**.
    - On the **Property Pages** dialog, under **Configuration Properties**, select the **VC++ Directories** node.
-   - Select the **Include Directories** row, click the drop-down on the right side then **<Edit...>**, enter the path(s) to the SDK include subdirectories in the top field, and click **OK**.
-Specify the `\include` subdirectories (but no deeper), within the directory where you installed the SDK.
+   - Select the **Include Directories** row then click the drop-down on the right side, then **<Edit...>**, and enter the path(s) to the SDK include subdirectories in the top field.
+Click **OK**.
+Be sure to specify the `\include` subdirectories (but no deeper), within the directory where you installed the SDK.
    - Repeat the previous step for the **Library Directories** row, entering the path(s) to the SDK library subdirectories.
 Be sure to select the paths that match the current build configuration for your solution (debug/release target, and platform).
-Specify the `\bins\<target>\<platform>` subdirectories, within the directory where you installed the SDK.
+Be sure to specify the `\bins\<target>\<platform>` subdirectories, within the directory where you installed the SDK.
+   - Click **OK** on the **Property Pages** dialog when finished.

    [![Visual Studio solution creation](media/quick-app-initialization-cpp/set-include-lib-path-properties.png)](media/quick-app-initialization-cpp/set-include-lib-path-properties.png#lightbox)

-3. Add the SDK binaries path to the PATH environment variable:
+3. Add the SDK binaries path to the PATH environment variable, to allow the SDK .DLL files to be found at runtime:
    - Click the Windows icon in the lower left.
    - Type "Path" and press the "Enter" key.
    - On the **System Properties** dialog, click **Environment Variables**.